Authentic design for authentic experiences

 “— Robert has delivered to my briefs effectively, and any variations in cost or budget have been raised early with options on how to move forward.
 One thing I really like about working with Robert is his sensitivity to history and context.
 My townhouse was built in the 1950s and Robert has always come up with solutions which deliver to modern living requirements but are in keeping with the ethos of the house.”

-MB, Grey Lynn
+MB, Grey Lynn Residential Client

 “— Robert delivers on time and does not overpromise.
-He bills for his work on time and as per the schedule and quotations/estimates.
+He bills for his work as per the schedule and quotations/estimates.
 He sees the projects through to their end and follows up after the completion.
 Robert conducts himself very professionally.
 He is very approachable and transparent and it is easy to follow through each stage.
 We hold Robert in very high regard and would not consider using anyone else for our design.”

-PK, Wairau Valley
+PB, Wairau Valley Commerical Client

 John Edward Hurdley